 One way to deal with changing source metadata is to rework your ETL pipelines by altering the code and incorporating schema modifications.
 While flexible, the approach is laborious and prone to human error.
 Another more viable method is to leverage no-code ETL tools or data integration platforms designed for data pipeline automation.
 While you won’t need to code your way out of this problem, you’ll still need to modify hundreds of dataflows every time your source metadata changes, even more, if you have a complex data pipeline architecture.

-This is why businesses look toward adaptive data pipelines.
+Managing this requires intelligent design, which can handle such changes more smoothly.
+This is why businesses look toward smart data pipelines.
 These pipelines are based on the metadata-driven approach to data movement, which promises to deliver data that is ready for consumption.
 The approach propels the data pipeline automation architecture to the next level by eliminating the need to update your dataflows to account for any schema modifications in your source metadata.

 The benefits of adaptive data pipelines

 Businesses have much to gain by replacing their rigid data pipeline architecture with a more adaptive and resilient one.
-Businesses rely on adaptive data pipelines to:
+Businesses rely on smart data pipelines to:

 Improve agility

-With AI being one of the primary drivers of mergers and acquisitions in coming years, businesses looking to acquire or merge with other businesses need a reliable pipeline architecture that can seamlessly integrate new data without disrupting operations.
+With AI being one of the primary drivers of mergers and acquisitions in coming years, businesses looking to acquire or merge with other businesses need a reliable pipeline architecture that is intelligent enough to seamlessly integrate new data without disrupting operations.

 Integrate new data sources